russjeffery/DudaAPI-Slate/source/index.html.md

 * POST verb/method will create or update a resource
 * GET verb/method will read an existing resource
 * DELETE verb/method will delete an existing resource

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

-## Access

-To access the Duda API, you need to request access through your websites dashboard.
-This can be found under the 'Account tab' at the top of the dashboard navigation.
-Once you request access, Duda will need to approve the request, which takes upto 48 hours.